-This course will introduce students to published narratives, autobiographies, memoirs, journals and/or diaries by Americans who have significantly influenced the social, cultural, and political composition of America.
+This course will introduce students to published essays, narratives, autobiographies, memoirs, journals, diaries and essays by Americans who have significantly influenced the social, cultural, and political composition of America.
+This course will also examine issues such as gender inequality and religious institutions that compose American society.